01 of 06

 Start at one end of the stitches you would like to remove.
 Insert the sharp tip of the seam ripper between the thread and the fabric.

 Gently pull the seam ripper upward away from the fabric to cut the thread.
 Repeat at the opposite end of the stitching you want to remove.Continue to 3 of 6 below.

 03 of 06

-- Move the seam ripper a few stitches in away from the cut thread, in the area you want to remove the stitching.
-Use the seam ripper to tug the thread out of the fabric.
+Move the seam ripper a few stitches away from the cut thread, within the section of stitching you want to remove.
+Use the seam ripper to pull the end of the thread out of the fabric.

-- Most of the time, the thread will stay intact and pull out of the sewn stitches but it might break.
-If the thread breaks, move to the stitches between the two cut thread ends and try tugging it again.
+Most of the time, the thread will stay intact.
+If the thread breaks, move over a few stitches and start again.

 04 of 06